jxmot/github_repo-sftp-server_update/README.md

         "dest": "%DOCROOT%",
         "sourceroot": "public_html/"
     },
+    "backup": {
+        "_comment": [
+            "when enabled, and in 'test' or 'live' modes ", "remote files will be backed up locally before ", "they are overwritten."
+        ],
+        "enable": true,
+        "path": "backups/%SERVER%/%REPO%/%MODE%/%EPOCHTIME%"
+    },
     "_comment00": "path to the location of the repostiory's local root folder", "sourceroot": "../../",
     "_comment01": [